daseanbennett3/ETL/README.md

 TRANSFORM
-*Clean the data by changing data types, renaming columns, and adding new columns with different calculations* Refer to the "#CLEANING THE DATA (1-8)" section in the JUPYTER-PYTHON-CODE
+*Clean the data by changing data types, renaming columns, and adding new columns with different calculations* Refer to the "CLEANING THE DATA (1-8)" section in the JUPYTER-PYTHON-CODE

 LOAD
+*load the data from the csv file to MySQL Server* Refer to the "" section from the "JUPYTER-PYTHON-CODE" in order to first connect the MySQL Server The refeer to the "LOAD THE DATA INTO THE DATABASE (1-2)" section in the "JUPYTER-PYTHON-CODE" to load the data in the MySQL Server